Moruya, New South Wales: Moruya granite

 Moruya is known for its granite stone that was used to build significant Australian landmarks, including the Sydney Harbour Bridge.
 The granite used in the Harbour Bridge pylons was quarried in the area.
 The proximity of the quarries to the water meant it could be easily transported to Sydney.
 Quarrying for granite commenced in the district in the late 1850s by brothers Joseph and John Flett Louttit, who were from the Orkney Islands.
 Their quarry on the south side of the river produced stone for many Sydney landmarks, including the columns of the General Post Office in Martin Place, and the base of the Captain Cook statue in Hyde Park.

 The Moruya Quarry, also known as the Government Quarry, opened in 1876 on the northern bank of the Moruya River.
 From 1925 to 1932, the Harbour Bridge works had 250 stonemasons employed and relocated to Moruya by the contractor to produce 20000 cuyd of dimension stone for the bridge pylons, 173,000 blocks, and 200,000 yards of crushed stone that was used as aggregate for concrete.
 Moruya granite was also used for the Sydney Cenotaph in Martin Place.
 During the seven years of this work, a small town of about 70 houses grew up near the quarry called Granitetown; little remains of the town today.
 The quarry had a tramway that closed in 1931.
 The wharf that was used by the quarry stood until around 2008, but was pulled down and replaced by a fishing platform.

+Stone was also quarried for the construction of the breakwaters at the mouth of the Moruya River, between 1946 and 1954.
+There was a temporary railway used to carry the stone to the breakwater construction site.

 The Moruya Quarry is operated by the New South Wales Department of Infrastructure, Planning, and Natural Resources.
 A third quarry west of the Moruya Quarry was operated by the Ziegler family.